 and evaluated along with anyone else who provided care for the child.
 Any other

-children who were cared for by the suspect should be examined.
+children who were cared for by the suspect may be examined.
 Older children

-are interviewed.
-Children age 3 years and younger should have skeletal X-rays
+may be interviewed.
+Children age 3 years and younger may have skeletal X-rays

 The authorities' primary goal is to protect the baby and